matplotlib/CZI_2020-07_mpl/CZI.md

 improves the contribution experience for everyone working on the project.
 We propose to devote three quarters of a developer's time to handling these tasks.

-In addition to the maintenance, there are substantial but incremental improvements that require long blocks of dedicated work.
+In addition to routine maintenance tasks, there are substantial but incremental improvements that require long blocks of dedicated work.
-Examples of this work include fixing long standing rendering and performance issues, deep-dive documentation, homogenizing and smoothing the API, and new user-facing functionality.
+Examples of this work include fixing long-standing rendering and performance issues, deep-dive documentation, homogenizing and smoothing the API, and new user-facing functionality.
 For example in the current grant cycle we implemented a new flexible, easier to use, axes layout API that